HomePittsburgh: A Geek HistoryThe Walking Dead and the Steel City

-When The Walking Dead returned in February 2013, meanwhile, a Steel City twist was added to the proceedings as former Pittsburgh Steeler Hines Ward made a brief appearance as a zombie.
+When the AMC drama The Walking Dead returned from its “winter break” in February 2013, a Pittsburgh twist was added to the proceedings – former Pittsburgh Steeler Hines Ward made a cameo appearance as a zombie.
 “A former Georgia teammate of mine is one of the stars of the show, and my agent thought it would be something fun and different for me to do,” Ward told the Pittsburgh Post-Gazette, referring to actor IronE Singleton.
 “It was an amazing experience.
 Just being in makeup preparing me for my role was cool.
 I actually scared myself when I looked in the mirror for the first time.”

 Hines Ward made his zombie debut less than a week after receiving the Dapper Dan Lifetime Achievement Award, which honors local Pittsburgh athletes.
 Ward was also named Super Bowl MVP in 2006, danced his way to victory on ABC’s Dancing with the Stars in 2011, and had a small role in the film The Dark Knight Rises.

 Despite success both on and off the field, however, one could argue that a person hasn’t truly made it in the Steel City until they have been turned into a zombie.
-It was George Romero, after all, who invented the modern-day zombie, transforming it from its Haitian voodoo origins into the walking undead that we know today, and contemporary zombie dramas can all trace their roots back to Romero’s 1968 classic Night of the Living Dead.
+It was Pittsburgh filmmaker George Romero, after all, who invented the modern-day zombie, transforming it from its Haitian voodoo origins into the walking undead that we know today, and contemporary zombie dramas can all trace their roots back to Romero’s 1968 classic Night of the Living Dead.

-“The image of the zombie in the cemetery is a key image we all felt was so iconic,” Hurd explains.
+In the documentary Birth of the Living Dead, television producer Gale Anne Hurd specifically states that the zombie portrayed by Bill Hinzman in the Romero film was the blueprint for the zombies on The Walking Dead.
+“The image of the zombie in the cemetery is a key image we all felt was so iconic,” Hurd explained.
 “And we patterned our zombies for the series of The Walking Dead after that zombie.
 We patterned both in terms of his kind of gait, his speed.
 Not only is it creepy but it just seems like it’s unrelenting – he’s not going to stop.”

-The man hired to transform ordinary humans like Hines Ward into zombies on The Walking Dead, meanwhile, was special effects guru Greg Nicotero, who served under George Romero and Tom Savini on 1985’s Day of the Dead.
+Dead was special special effects guru Greg Nicotero, who served under George Romero and Tom Savini on 1985’s Day of the Dead.

 “My career was all completely by chance,” Nicotero told Collider in October 2013.
 “I had known George Romero for years.
 I had gotten to be friends with him and his wife at the time.
 They had offered me a job on Creepshow in 1981, as a P.A.
 They were like, ‘We’re getting ready to do Creepshow.
 What do you think?’
 I was seventeen years old and getting ready to go away to college, and I said, ‘I’d love to, but I’m getting ready to go away to school to study pre-med.
 I just don’t think it’s going to work out.’”